kenowr/Lion-City-Soundscapes-Visualisation/README.md

 ### Installation

-1. Clone the repo
+Clone the repo

 ```sh
 git clone https://github.com/nemopotatoes/Lion-City-Soundscapes-Visualisation.git
 ```

-2. Install project dependencies
-   In your project directory:
+Install project dependencies in your project directory:

 ```sh
 pip install -r requirements.txt
 ```

-3. Generate SECRET KEY
+Generate a new SECRET_KEY

 - Navigate to the cloned project directory 'lioncitysoundscapes' and create a new project by running `django-admin startproject newproject .`
 - Go to to `settings.py` in the new project and copy the `SECRET_KEY`

-4. Enter your `SECRET_KEY`
-   Navigate to `settings.py` of the cloned project and paste your `SECRET_KEY` there
+- Navigate to `settings.py` of the cloned project and paste your `SECRET_KEY`:

 ```py
 SECRET_KEY = "ENTER YOUR SECRET_KEY"
 ```

-5. Run the server
+Run the server
 Navigate to the cloned project directory 'lioncitysoundscapes' and run `python manage.py runserver`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>